Skip to main content

 If, however, the leak comes about from the roof then you may be best off hiring a roof repair contractor, as this can be a tricky matter that presents danger to those involved if they are inexperienced or don't have the right equipment.

-Before you do any painting on the ceiling to cover up the stain, you first need to clean the area of the stain and thus get rid of any sort of mess that may be present.
+Before you do any painting on the ceiling to cover up the stain, you first need to thoroughly clean the area of the stain and thus get rid of any sort of mess, dirt, or debris that may be present.
+This step is crucial because any residual grime or particles can interfere with the adhesion of the paint, leading to an uneven and unprofessional finish.

 3. Sand The Ceiling